 Voice module combines class work and tutorials.
 Physical and imaginative exercises will be used.
 Research will be undertaken and lines learned, and students will edit and then deliver a political speech outdoors in Trinity College grounds in term 5 as well as perform a text by Beckett or Joyce in term 6.
 Students will plan and teach a (supervised) physical and vocal workout individually in term 5/6.
+Assessment (constitutes 40% of overall module grade):

-- One assessment per semester: 20% - Engagement (punctuality, attendance, commitment): 10% - Students will keep a journal and file handouts for future use and reference.
+- Continuous Assessment: 70% - One assessment per semester: 20% - Engagement (punctuality, attendance, commitment): 10% - Students will keep a journal and file handouts for future use and reference.
 Students will be encouraged to reflect critically on journal entries.